MicrosoftDocs/learn/learn-pr/azure/azure-storage-fundamentals/resources/design-doc.md

 ## Summary

 Tailwind Traders has migrated some applications and is architecting new ones.
 As part of this process they need to be able to determine the correct approach to storage infrastructure.
-In this session you’ll learn about the different Azure storage options and the scenarios in which each is appropriate.
+In this session you'll learn about the different Azure storage options and the scenarios in which each is appropriate.

 ## Learning objectives